cadivus/KIT-PSE_Sensordatenbankmanagementsystem/README.md

 The configuration can completely be changed in `docker-compose.yml`, when you use docker for deploying the project.

+### Database connection settings
+The variables
+`spring.datasource.url` url of the database `spring.datasource.username` username of the database user `spring.datasource.password` password of the database user are used to specify the database connection.

 ### System e-mail address
 The e-mail address with which the alert, report, and confirmation code e-mails are sent can be changed using Docker's environment variables in the `docker-compose.yml` file.